righ/d2a/README.rst

         'sql_format': False, # if formatting the sql query or not.
         'sql_reindent': True, # if setting indent the sql query or not.
         'sql_keyword_case': 'upper', # A rule converting reserved words.
-        'explain_prefix': depends on the database type. unless you specify it, it is automatically used the following:
+        'explain_prefix': depends on the database type. unless you specify it, an appropriate prefix will be automatically used.
-          %(prefix)s
-        'printer': logger.debug, # printing method, if you use python3, then try to use `print` function.
+        'printer': logger.debug, # printing method, if you use python3, then try `print` function.
         'delimiter': '=' * 100, # characters dividing debug informations.
         'database': 'default' # django database
     })